zhmu/dos-utils/nfs/nfs.md

 - Supports ICMP echo/response

 ## Building

-Simply run ``build.sh`` - you need to have nasm and mtools installed.
+Simply run ``build.sh`` - you need to have [OpenWatcom](https://github.com/open-watcom/open-watcom-v2) (I used the [September 2023 snapshop of version 2.0](https://github.com/open-watcom/open-watcom-v2/releases/tag/2023-09-01-Build)) and mtools installed.

 The output is a 1.44MB floppy disk image, ``floppy.img``, which contains a ``n.com`` which is the NFS client.